What is the full form of NIFTY?

 How Nifty is calculated?

-b) Calculation is done taking into consideration 50 stocks that are actively traded on NSE which belongs to 24 sectors.
+- The calculation is done taking into consideration 50 stocks that are actively traded on NSE which belongs to 24 sectors

 Nifty 100 indexes that are available for trading in NSE's Futures & Options are eligible for inclusion in Nifty 50.

-3) Listing History - A company is eligible for inclusion if it fulfills the impact cost, float adjusted market capitalization for three month.
+3 Listing History - A company is eligible for inclusion if it fulfils the impact cost, float-adjusted market capitalization for three months.

-4) Trading Frequency - Company's trading frequency should be 100% in last 6 months.
+4 Trading Frequency - Company's trading frequency should be 100% in the last 6 months.